Skip to main content

 Key Facts

-3. Union‑imposed cesses and surcharges shrink the divisible pool of taxes, concentrating fiscal power with the Centre.
+4. Union‑imposed cesses and surcharges reduce the divisible pool, concentrating fiscal power at the Centre.

 Background & Context